 In recent years, around 2,500 thru-hikers set out each spring on the Trail, most going northbound from Georgia.
 Nearly three-quarters of them end up dropping out somewhere along the way, done in by such factors as fatigue, illness and injury.
 Nonetheless, thru-hikers do not have to be in prime athletic condition.
 Emma Gatewood, nicknamed “Grandma Gatewood,” was 67 years old, with 11 children and 23 grandchildren, when she became one of the first-ever thru-hikers in 1955.
 Since then, hikers as old as 81 and as young as 5 have completed the trek, as have several blind hikers and an above-the-knee amputee.

 The typical thru-hiker needs five or six months to complete the Trail, an undertaking that involves about 5 million footsteps, most over jagged roots and rocks.
 A few speed demons, however, run and power walk their way through it much more rapidly.
-The current record holder is Jennifer Pharr Davis, a former collegiate tennis player, who in 2011 finished the Trail in 46 days, 11 hours and 20 minutes—an average of 47 miles per day.
-Two years later, Matt Kirk set the record for those without a support crew, finishing in 58 days, 9 hours and 38 minutes.
+The current record holder is Karel Sabbe, a Belgian dentist, who in 2018 finished the Trail in 41 days, 7 hours and 39 minutes with the help of his support team.
+Joe "Stringbean" McConaughy still holds the record for hiking the trail without a support team, at 45 days, 12 hours and 15 minutes.

 All thru-hikers attempt to keep their backpack weight down, with some going so far as to eschew tents entirely in favor of the more than 250 backcountry shelters, or “lean-tos,” that line the Trail.
 During rainstorms, even tent proponents tend to shack up in these three-sided shelters, which are built and maintained by volunteers.
 Unfortunately, they often get crowded and infested with mice and mosquitoes.